amcginlay/k8s-primer/content/017_test_in_kubernetes/_index.md

 - Built your first pod manifest and used it to deploy a single instance of your app into Kubernetes.
 - Used `kubectl exec` to shell into your running app and tested it from within that session.
 - Witnessed Kubernetes restarting a pod.
+- Saw how manifests permit overrides for environment variables.